gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 ## Start by deleting apps

+{% callout %}

+For brevity's sake, this tutorial only refers to iPhones, but these steps work the same for **iPads.**

+{% /callout %}

 The iPhone comes with many built-in apps, and before you started working to lock down your child's phone, you or they may have installed more.
 Therefore, the first thing you should do is _delete every single app_ that they don't absolutely need.

 To delete an app, tap and hold it's icon, until you see the option to _remove_ it:

-{% image src="lockdown-iphone/remove-app.png" alt="locking down an iphone: how to delete an app" /%}
+{% image src="lockdown-iphone/remove-app.png" alt="locking down an iPhone: how to delete an app" /%}

 Then tap to _delete the app_:

-{% image src="lockdown-iphone/delete-app.png" alt="locking down an iphone: confirm deleting an app" /%}
+{% image src="lockdown-iphone/delete-app.png" alt="locking down an iPhone: confirm deleting an app" /%}

-{% callout type="warning" %}
+{% callout %}

 For some reason, a few of the apps provided by Apple **do not give you the option to delete** them&mdash;they only allow you to remove them from the home screen.
 If you